-- - (1) This increase was smaller than the overall increase in product sales due to higher than normal demand for these products in the prior year due to consumers replacing appliances after Hurricanes Katrina and Rita. - (2) This increase is due to increased unit volume in the area of flat-panel and micro-display televisions, which also have higher price points than traditional tube and projection televisions. - (3) The increase in track sales (consisting largely of computers, computer peripherals, portable electronics and small appliances) is driven primarily by increased laptop computer sales and was partially offset by reduced sales of portable electronics, including camcorders, digital cameras and portable CRT televisions. - (4) This increase was due to an increase in the delivery fee charged to our customers and the overall increase in product sales. - (5) A higher than normal level of rainfall impacted this category in the current year. - (6) This decrease is due to the impact of our change in strategy as we move to a multi-vendor relationship. - (7) This increase is due to the increased emphasis on the sales of furniture, primarily sofas, recliners and entertainment centers, and new products added to this category. - (8) This increase is due to the increase in product sales, increased sales penetration as we introduced SMA coverage on some of our furniture products and decreased SMA cancellations as credit charge-offs declined as compared to the prior year period. - (9) This increase is driven by increased units in operation as we continue to grow product sales and an increase in the cost of parts used to repair higher-priced technology (flat-panel and micro-display televisions, etc.).
+- (1) While the industry is down nationally, we expect to outperform the national trend and are taking steps to improve our performance relative to merchandising, advertising and promotion of this category.(2) This increase is due to increased unit volume in the area of flat-panel - (2) This increase is due to increased unit volume in the area of flat-panel and micro-display televisions, partially offset by a decline in the sale of tube and projection televisions. - (3) The increase in track sales (consisting largely of computers, computer peripherals, video game equipment, portable electronics and small appliances) is driven primarily by increased laptop computer and video game equipment sales and was partially offset by reduced sales of portable electronics, including camcorders, digital cameras and portable CRT televisions. - (4) This increase was due to an increase in the delivery fee charged to our customers, as the total number of deliveries declined slightly as compared to the prior year. - (5) This category benefited from an increase in the sales of higher priced lawn and garden equipment, such as zero turn radius mowers and tractors. - (6) This increase is due to the benefit of our change in strategy as we move to a multi-vendor relationship. - (7) This increase is due to the increased emphasis on the sales of furniture, primarily sofas, recliners and entertainment centers, and new products added to this category. - (8) This increase is due to the increase in product sales and increased sales penetration. - (9) This increase is driven by increased units in operation as we continue to grow product sales and an increase in the cost of parts used to repair higher-priced technology (flat-panel and micro-display televisions, etc.).